-Special Dividends: Companies with Extra Shareholder Rewards - Cabot Wealth Network
+Special Dividends: Companies with Extra Shareholder Rewards

 To Buy or Not to Buy

 Honestly, I was lucky with my Saks special dividend—I made a lot of money in a short period of time.
 But, realistically, these one-time payouts are just a starting place to determine if a stock is the right one for you.
-I’m a long-term investor, and the majority of my recommendations in my Wall Street’s Best Digest advisory are ideas for the long term.
+I’m a long-term investor, and the majority of my recommendations are ideas for the long term.

 Take Warrior Met Coal, Inc. (HCC), for example.
-Ian Wyatt, editor of Dividend Confidential, and one of our contributors, closely watches for upcoming special dividends.
+Ian Wyatt, editor of Dividend Confidential, closely watches for upcoming special dividends.
 In spring of 2019, he recommended HCC, as the company was getting ready to pay its third special dividend since November 2017!
 Altogether, those dividends amounted to around $20—that’s a pretty good return, especially since the company’s shares were trading around $20 when the first special dividend was paid in 2017.

 Should You Reinvest Your Dividends?